-We have all been there.
+We’ve all been there.
 You work like the dickens to create course content and market it like mad.
 Enrollments start pouring in.
 And you are thrilled with the numbers!
 You are anticipating an enthusiastic group of students that lead to an amazing community of learners through conversation and discussion.

 The course starts, and the discussion tanks.

 What went wrong?
 You’ve provided stellar content.
 You’ve asked students to jump online and offer their ideas.